tylermercer/personal-website/src/en/posts/software/free-lunches.md

 ## Framework Example #1: Astro

-[Astro](https://astro.build) is a build tool known for its "islands architecture" that hydrates individual framework components rather than hydrating the whole page.
+[Astro](https://astro.build) is a build tool known for its "islands architecture" that hydrates individual framework components on an otherwise static page rather than hydrating the whole page.

 It does a great job of specifying that it _isn't_ the best fit for every project.
 From ["Why Astro"](https://docs.astro.build/en/concepts/why-astro/)